With racing and music events, Tesla gets over marketing allergy in China

 While Tesla hasn't embarked on conventional TV or billboard advertising, the U.S. firm's China Chief Tom Zhu has been working on strategies this year to boost the brand's appeal, frequently seeking ideas and opinions from marketing and sales experts, sources familiar with the discussions said.

-The sources were not authorized to speak to the media and declined to be identified.
+The sources were not authorised to speak to the media and declined to be identified.
 Tesla declined to comment.

 BIG FACTORY, BIG PLANS